OfficeDev/Excel-Scenario-based-Add-in-Samples/Mail-Merge-Sample-Add-in/README.md

 To run the completed project in this folder, you need the following:
 - Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.
 You can [sign up for the Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get a free Microsoft 365 subscription.
-- **[Optional]**: If you like to verify the actual email sending feature, follow the procedure to register a web application with the Azure Active Directory admin center.
-Find more details at [Register a web application with the AAD admin center](https://www.odwebp.svc.ms/embed?smkt=en-us#register-a-web-application-with-the-azure-active-directory-admin-center).
-Otherwise you can skip this step and proceed to run the sample

 ### Run on your local machine
 #### 1. To run the sample on desktop, please follow the steps provided below.